leafyzito/jsFolhinha/README.md

 - `twitchClipper/` - Submodule for Twitch clipping functionality

 ## Contributing
-Feel free to contribute to the project by opening issues or submitting pull requests with your ideas.
+Feel free to contribute to the project by opening issues or submitting pull requests with your ideas :)